 rsync can be disabled task by task.
 If you decide to disable a default parameter, be sure you understand what the result is.
 A disabled parameter can be enabled again.

 Aborting a task

 Please be aware it is an external task not controlled by RsyncOSX, which executes the command line tool

 rsync.
 RsyncOSX is monitoring the task for progress and termination.
 The user can abort a task at any time.
 Please let the abort to finish and cleanup before starting a new task.
 It might take a few seconds.
 If not RsyncOSX might become unresponsive.

 rsync is that it can restart and continue the synchronize task from where it was aborted.

 RsyncOSX is not developed to be an easy to use synchronize and backup tool.
 The main purpose is to assist and ease the use of

-rsync to synchronize files on your Mac to remote FreeBSD and Linux servers.
-And of course restore files from those remote servers.
+rsync to synchronize files on your Mac to remote FreeBSD and Linux servers or to a local attached disk.
+And of course restore files if required.